MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-PartnerApplication.md

 ```

 ### -Realm
-!!!
-Exchange Server 2013

-This parameter is available only in on-premises Exchange.

-The Realm parameter specifies a security realm for the partner application.
-If the token is from a domain that's not an accepted domain, Exchange checks the realm specified in the token.
-In such a scenario, only tokens with the same realm specified in the partner application can access Exchange 2013 resources.

-!!!
-Exchange Server 2016, Exchange Online

 This parameter is available only in on-premises Exchange.

 The Realm parameter specifies a security realm for the partner application.
 If the token is from a domain that's not an accepted domain, Exchange checks the realm specified in the token.
 In such a scenario, only tokens with the same realm specified in the partner application can access Exchange resources.

 ```yaml
 Type: String